Refinitiv/Real-Time-SDK/Java/Ema/TestTools/QATools/qa_readme.txt

     -m 31: Request TRI.N with view2, IBM and TRI.N as snapshot
 	       After 3 seconds, request TRI.N with view1 as snapshot (view 1 & view2 have overlapping FIDs)
-	       After 15 seconds, request TRI.N with view1 as snapshot again -m 99: Requests a market price item with 99 view FIDS.
+	       After 15 seconds, request TRI.N with view1 as snapshot again -m 32: Requests element view or ViewType 2 with this sequence:
+		   requests TRI.N with view1, waits, requests TRI.N with view2, waits,
+		   requests TRI.N with view3, waits and requests TRI.N with view4
+	-m 99: Requests a market price item with 99 view FIDS.